Skip to main content

 Shanklish

-Aged cheese made from cow or sheep milk, rolled in za'atar and Aleppo pepper.
-Strong flavor, often served with tomatoes and onions.
+Aged cow's or sheep's milk cheese rolled in za'atar and Aleppo pepper.
+It has a strong flavor and usually comes with tomatoes and onions.

 Allergens: